 VIDEO HISTORY OF THE COLORADO HISPANIC BAR ASSOCIATION

-CHBA President, Hon.
-Diego Hunt, led the effort to document the CHBA's creation in the below video which was shared at the 2011 CHBA banquet.
+Former CHBA President, Hon.
+Diego Hunt, led the effort to document the CHBA's creation in the video below, which was shared at the 2011 CHBA banquet.
 The 2011 Banquet Committee was responsible for coordinating the video and interviews.
 The Banquet Committee included Corelle, Dolores and others.
 Holland & Hart provided the venue for the interviews as well as significant AV support pro bono.
 Jesse Ogas provided the narration pro bono.

 View our CHBA History video here.